 * This is the Professional Version. *

-Bronchiolitis often occurs in epidemics and mostly in children < 24 mo, with a peak incidence in infants < 6 mo.
+Bronchiolitis often occurs in epidemics and mostly in children < 24 mo, with a peak incidence between 2 mo and 6 mo of age.
 The annual incidence in the first year of life is about 11 cases/100 children.
 In the temperate northern hemisphere, most cases occur between November and April, with a peak incidence during January and February.

-Treatment is supportive, and most children can be managed at home with hydration and comfort measures.
+Treatment of bronchiolitis is supportive, and most children can be managed at home with hydration and comfort measures.

 Indications for hospitalization include accelerating respiratory distress, ill appearance (eg, cyanosis, lethargy, fatigue), apnea by history, hypoxemia, and inadequate oral intake.
 Children with underlying disorders such as cardiac disease, immunodeficiency, or bronchopulmonary dysplasia, which put them at high risk of severe or complicated disease, also should be considered candidates for hospitalization.